-- 1. The faculty is responsible for the introduction and study guidance of the students enrolled in the programme for the purpose of their progress, as well as for their orientation in relation to possible study pathways in and outside the programme. - 2.
-A description of the study guidance offered to students is shown on/in Study Support | Erasmus MC | Erasmus University Rotterdam (eur.nl)
+- The faculty is responsible for the introduction to the programme and study guidance of the students enrolled in the programme for the purpose of their progress, as well as for their orientation in relation to possible study and career pathways in and outside of the programme. - 2.
+A description of the study guidance offered to students can be found in Study Support | Erasmus MC | Erasmus University Rotterdam (eur.nl)